renestein/Rstein.AsyncCpp/readme.md

 # RStein.AsyncCpp (C++ library)
 - The RStein.AsyncCpp library is a set of types that should be familiar for anyone who knows the Task Parallel Library (TPL) for .NET (C#).
 In addition, this library contains simple DataFlow, functional combinators for the Task<T> class, useful async primitives (AsyncSemaphore, AsyncProducerConsumerCollection, CancellationToken, CancellationTokenSource ...).

-- The library is my playground for testing coroutine support in the C++.
+- The library is my playground for testing coroutine support in C++.
 - The library supports compilation in the VS 2019.
 Support for other compilers is planned.
 ## **Task&lt;T&gt;.**
 The Task class represents the result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or an information that task was cancelled.
 Tasks created by the TaskFactory are 'hot'.
 'Hot' in this context means that the Task Start method is called and the Task is immediately scheduled on Scheduler (~=executor).
 You can 'co_await' Task (preferred) or/and you can use methods from the Task public interface (ContinueWith, Wait, State, IsCompleted, IsFaulted, IsCanceled, Result...).
 The Task supports both the 'awaiter' and the 'promise' concepts.